Is taking out a personal loan to fund your trip to Greece worth it?

 You want to consolidate debt

-Taking out a personal loan can make sense if you’re drowning in multiple debts and want to consolidate them all into one loan with one monthly repayment.
+Taking out a personal loan can make sense if you’re drowning in multiple debts and want to consolidate them into a single loan with a single monthly repayment.

 You’re covering an unexpected bill

-However, a personal loan can be helpful for funding smaller renovations, as most personal loans have a borrowing limit of $50,000 and a lower interest rate than a credit card.
+A personal loan can help fund smaller renovations, as most personal loans have a borrowing limit of $50,000 and a lower interest rate than a credit card.

 When you shouldn’t take out a personal loan